Hongyi6328/MetaNDroids_Orbital2022/README.md

 **You cannot enter verification code for your own projects.**

-More on verification code will be discussed later here. [comment]: <> (link)
+More on verification code will be discussed later [here](#the-verification-code).

 ### Donations
-You may donate PPs to a project to boost its ranking (dynamic and staic, which will be discussed later) [comment]: <> (link).
+You may donate PPs to a project to boost its ranking (dynamic and staic, which will be discussed [later](the-ranking-algorithm)).
 PPs will be deducted from your account balance, but it will not be transferred to the project host directly, because it is for the project in particular.
 In this sense, your donated PPs kind of "comes to void", however boosting the ranking as a gesture of support.
 The more you donate, the higher resulting ranking.

 **You can donate PPs to your own projects.** Just make sure you have a **sufficient** amount.